The Service Desk team is committed to assisting students, faculty and staff with their technology needs.

 Hours of Operation:

-The SUNY Learning Network (SLN) Helpdesk can assist faculty with questions about or problems with setting up course elements in Blackboard as well as troubleshooting technical issues that may arise once a course is under way.
+Visit the SUNY Online Support Services Help Desk can assist faculty with questions about or problems with setting up course elements in Blackboard as well as troubleshooting technical issues that may arise once a course is under way.

 The SUNY Learning Network (SLN) has a lot of resources for teachers using the Blackboard Learn LMS.